KwunchaLichuntsa/nameDigger/README.md

 # nameDigger
-Bash script to process a (domain)name and retreive information about it
+Bash script to process a (domain)name and retreive information about it.